POWER-KI/POWER-KI/README.md

 - separation between Data, Flow, Code;
 - Full Reflective;
 - Native Cloud:
-- simple code syntax;
+- Simple Code Syntax;
-- Core library (DataBase, Knowledge Base, OPC-UA ..);
+- Core Library (DataBase, Knowledge Base, OPC-UA ..);
 - Wrap technology to extend with external or custom libraries.

 The WorkBench, included in the DEV distribution, is the development environment for editing:
 - of the code;
-- GUI Ggraphic User Interface;
+- GUI Graphic User Interface;
 - WUI Web User Interface (HTML5, CSS);

 as well as testing and debugging.